rrosasl/airbnb_data_analysis/README.md

 > What's the impact on price of for example, # guests to accomodate, number of ratings, rating, etc?

+# Findings
+There is indeed a large variance in the prices of the neighborhoods, with the median price per night <200 USD.
+South End and Jamaica plain showed a large number of outliers

+The elements with the most interesting correlation to price are: how many people it accommodates (and other variables which serve as proxy for size), the review ratings, and if the property was all for yourself

+From the regression:
+If a place can host one additional person, you can expect a price increase of 23$.

+If review rating goes 1 percentage point up, you can expect an increase of 0.89 usd in the price per night.

+If you have the property all for yourself, you can expect the price to increase 50 USD

 # Acknowledgements